aosp-mirror/platform_development/samples/VirtualDeviceManager/README.md

 -   **Include streamed apps in recents**: Whether streamed apps should show up in the host device's recent apps.
 Run the commands below to enable this functionality. \
-    *This can be changed dynamically.*
+    *This can be changed dynamically starting with Android V.*

     ```shell
     adb shell device_config put virtual_devices android.companion.virtual.flags.dynamic_policy true